Each year, Norwescon brings a selection of geeky, fannish, and fan-friendly musicians to the con. This year’s lineup includes:

 MC – Dr. Owl

-Celtic group providing ‘full frontal harmonies’.
-Regular performers at the Seattle Scottish Highland Games.
-We’ve done weddings, parties, taverns and pubs, fairs and more.
-Sweet and gentle to rolickin’ and raucous, Celt Check! does it all!
+Celt Check! – Bringing Celtic Harmonies to the Pacific Northwest.
+Repeat performers at Norwescon.
+We provide a variety of music for weddings, parties, taverns and pubs, fairs and more.
+Slow-and-sweet to rolickin’ and raucous, Celt Check! does it all!

-An acoustic singer-songwriter from Seattle, WA, Aaron J. Shay blends an old-world folk sound with a modern lyrical style and an affinity for science, technology, and fiction.
+Sci-fi singer-songwriter Aaron J. Shay is a balladeer who blends old-world twang with catchy folk-punk melancholy, layering it over driving banjo rhythms and stomping beats.
 His performances are highly interactive experiences, featuring many sing-alongs and stomp-alongs, all punctuated by his funny and heartfelt musings on relationships, creativity, magic, and the future of humanity.
+Influenced heavily by indie rock and Americana, his songs fall in some strange realm between Phil Ochs, Tom Waits, and The Mountain Goats.

 Shubzilla and Bill Beats began working together in 2011.
 Originally rivals in past Vocalist/Producer challenges, Shubz and Bill chose to join forces to work together regularly.
 Starting off with the single “Wonderful World” for “Bill Beats For President Vol.1,” the EPs “Dinner And A Movie” and “BOOMERS” have been the exceptional products of their collaboration.
 They have Emerald City Comic-Con, MAGfest 2018, The Day Jobs Mini-Tour: West Coast Edition under their belts, along with performances at Norwescon, the PAXWest Nerdcore Showcase, and many others.
 With Shubzilla’s frank and aggressive lyrics and Bill Beats’ penchant for samples and bass-heavy compositions, they do not disappoint.